 Industrialized agriculture is no stranger to organic food.
 Sadly, organic standards in egg production do little to produce a nutrient-dense egg from an authentically happy hen.
 Industrial organic egg producers take advantage of the letter of the law to violate its spirit and cheat consumers out of hard-earned dollars by asking them to pay premium prices for eggs that are essentially the same as any other.

-This month, the Cornocopia Institute released their definitive report on the subject.
+The Cornocopia Institute released a definitive report on the subject.
 They call it: Scrambled Eggs.

 Industrial-scale producers sometimes buy old conventional henhouses and convert them by taking out the cages.
 In order to meet the organic requirement for “outdoor access,” they commonly build a small, insignificant concrete porch that is accessible through one or two small “popholes.”